boutproject/boutproject.github.io/devel.markdown

 and tools should be stored in separate repositories.
 These can be created on the [boutproject](https://github.com/boutproject/) page by the maintainers.

+To work with separate repositories, you just need to specify where the BOUT++ directory is.
+For example,

+    git clone git@github.com:boutproject/BOUT-dev.git
+    git clone git@github.com:boutproject/examples.git

+This creates two directories:

+* **BOUT-dev**, which contains the BOUT++ library
+* **examples**, which contains a set of physics model examples, but no library code

+After compiling BOUT++, the examples can now be compiled.
+For example:

+    cd examples/6field-simple
+    make BOUT_TOP=../../BOUT-dev

+The `BOUT_TOP` setting specifies where to find the BOUT++ directory containing a `make.config` file.
+This allows users to develop their own models and applications independently, whilst keeping up to date with changes to the core library.

 # Development workflow using Git

 Some useful discussion of working with git branches, on which this is based, are